Advent Of Code and Algorithms

 When developing and analyzing algorithms, the first thing we want to do is specify the task formally, describing both our inputs and our outputs.
 This will give us some common ideas to work with and reference in our solutions.
 Lets do that:

-Now that we have formally specified our task at hand we can see that we are dealing with two inputs: \(A\) our initial array of fish, and \(n\), the number of days to simulate the growth of fish.
-We also are seeking one output: the length of \(A\) after \(n\) days.
+Now that we have formally specified our task at hand we can see that we are dealing with two inputs:

 Solution 1: Simulation